Stories by Storie

 Whether you work with small children or have kids of your own, you want them to use good manners.
 While leading by example is one of the best ways to teach children how to behave in various situations, books can also be a great tool.
 Here are some children's books about manners that might help.

-You can click on any of the covers below to learn more about these books about manners, or click the buttons to shop these books on Amazon or Bookshop.
+You can click on any of the titles below to learn more about these books about manners, or click the buttons to shop these books on Amazon or Bookshop.

 AMAZON